ArisGr/SPMalloc/README.md

   and the next 3 kB to Optane.
 This process continues until all entries in the file are processed, ensuring that memory is allocated according to the algorithm's placement strategy.

 - **functions.cpp** : This file includes the new/delete functions from C++, which are simply redirected to the custom functions of the .c file (e.g. custom_allocator.c).

-## Spike Analysis Algorithm

-In this repo, you will find a number of files, each one with its own functionality for memory spike analysis and data placement decisions.
-File descriptions:

-- **main.py** : The main orchestrator of the spike analysis tool.
-It calls functions from all other modules to perform the full workflow: argument parsing, data extraction, spike detection, top-k spike selection, allocated bytes calculation, and output.

-- **parse_args.py** : Handles command-line argument parsing and file path setup.
-This module allows you to specify benchmark name, `k`, and spike interval parameters.

-- **extract_info.py** : Reads and extracts relevant data from CSV and TXT files.
-It outputs:
-  - CSV → Optane and DRAM writes
-  - TXT → allocated bytes and objects alive over time

-- **detectors.py** : Detects spikes in memory activity.
-  - `ao_spike_detector` → detects allocation-object spikes
-  - `bw_spike_detector` → detects bandwidth spikes

-- **top_k_spike_selector.py** : Selects the top-k significant spikes using an interval-tree-based algorithm.

-- **calculate_bytes.py** : Contains the `calculate_allocated_bytes` function, which computes the allocated bytes corresponding to each selected spike.

-- **save_to_file.py** : Saves the resulting allocated bytes summary to a file (`input.txt`) and prints a confirmation message if the save is successful.

 ## Installation